vime-js/vime/docs/docs/getting-started/installation.md

 ```

 Alternatively, you can load the themes from the [CDN](#cdn).
 Now let's install the `@vime/vue` package
-by running the following in your terminal...
+by running the following in our terminal...

 ```bash
 npm i @vime/vue